joannecheng/joannecheng.github.io/_posts/2018-03-06-exploring-earthquake-clusters.markdown

 ---

 I'm currently traveling around Taiwan.
-Right before I landed in Taipei, I saw reports of a swarm of earthquakes hitting the Hualien area and was concerned about traveling in that region.
+Before I landed in Taipei, I saw reports of a collection of earthquakes hitting the Hualien area and was concerned about traveling in that region.
 I did a bit of digging into Taiwan's open earthquake reports to find out if or when it was safe to travel to that area again.